naomi-iizuka/ADAProject_teambis/index.md

 </p>

 ### How we rate self-confidence:
-<p style='text-align: justify;'> As mentioned above, we based our metric of self-confidence on a <a href="https://www.researchgate.net/publication/26877357_Verbal_Expressions_of_Confidence_and_Doubt"> sociology study </a>, in which participants were asked to read a set of sentences, and rate the confidence of a person who would use those phrases, on a scale from 0 to 7.
+<p style='text-align: justify;'> As mentioned above, we based our metric of self-confidence on a <a href="https://www.researchgate.net/publication/26877357_Verbal_Expressions_of_Confidence_and_Doubt"> sociology study </a>, in which participants were asked to read a set of sentences, and rate the confidence of a person who would use those phrases, on a scale from 0 to 7, which we've converted to a 0 to 1 scale, 0 being unconfident, 1 meaning the speaker sounds very confident in that quote.
 The table below is a subset of the findings of the study:
 </p>
 <p align="center">
 <table>